Hey Jude (Beatles album): History

 Originally, the album was to be called The Beatles Again.
 Shortly before the record was released, however, the title was changed to Hey Jude in order to promote the inclusion of the top-selling song that led off side two.
 The title change occurred after the record labels were printed, and an untold number of copies of the LP were sold with labels with the title The Beatles Again.
 This was also true for cassette copies of the album, which retained the original title.
 Neither the front nor the back of the album jacket displayed the record's title (or the name of the band), but most copies were sold in a jacket whose spine read Hey Jude.
-In an attempt to clear up any confusion caused by the preprinted labels, initial copies of the album displayed a sticker on the cover bearing the title Hey Jude.
+In an attempt to clear up any confusion caused by the pre-printed labels, initial copies of the album displayed a sticker on the cover bearing the title Hey Jude.
 The edition of the album with "The Beatles Again" label bore catalogue number SO-385 on the label but not on the jacket.
 This is because of a similarly timed decision to reduce the price from $6.98 (SO- prefix) to $5.98 (SW- prefix).
 The record jacket was prepared late enough so that it lists the catalogue number as SW-385.
 The SW-385 catalogue number appears on the label of later pressings that bear the title Hey Jude on the label.

-Klein authorised the release of the album as a sales buffer during post-production of the delayed Let It Be album.
+Klein authorized the release of the album as a sales buffer during post-production of the delayed Let It Be album.
 In 2007 Neil Aspinall claimed that the back cover was supposed to be the front cover and vice versa but that Klein had reversed them in error.
-However, at least three prototype cover designs are known to exist, with the earliest of those showing the photos "reversed": the art department seemingly made the determination that the photo that now appears on the front cover was better suited for that purpose.
-The front and back cover pictures were taken at the last-ever Beatles photo session, on 22 August 1969, at John Lennon's home Tittenhurst Park by Ethan Russel.
+However, at least three prototype cover designs are known to exist, with the earliest of those showing the photos "reversed": John Kosh seemingly made the determination that the photo that now appears on the front cover was better suited for that purpose.
+The front and back cover pictures were taken at the last-ever Beatles photo session, on 22 August 1969, at John Lennon's home Tittenhurst Park by Ethan Russell.